opendocsg/slw-judgments-backfill/2010_SGHC_335/report.md

  In every case it depends on the effect of the provocative act on the ordinary man, that is, an ordinary reasonable man belonging to the same class of society as the accused.
 That is the test which must be applied to ascertain whether or not there was provocation within the meaning of Exception 1 of s 300 of the Penal Code.
 Whether an act which caused death was done in the heat of passion caused by grave and sudden provocation depends in our opinion on whether the provocative act was such as was likely to cause a reasonable man to lose his self-control and to do the act in question.

-The Court of Criminal Appeal also noted in _Ithinin bin Kamari v Public Prosecutor_ [1993] 1 SLR(R) 547 that the particular characteristics or circumstances of the person in question should also be taken into account when it agreed with Lord Diplock’s judgment in _Director of Public Prosecutions v Camplin_ [1978] AC 705 at 717 that:
+The Court of Criminal Appeal also noted in _Ithinin bin Kamari v Public Prosecutor_ <span class="citation">[1993] 1 SLR(R) 547</span> that the particular characteristics or circumstances of the person in question should also be taken into account when it agreed with Lord Diplock’s judgment in _Director of Public Prosecutions v Camplin_ [1978] AC 705 at 717 that:

  ... the gravity of verbal provocation may well depend upon the particular characteristics or circumstances of the person to whom a taunt or insult is addressed.
 To taunt a person because of his race, his physical infirmities or some shameful incident in his past may well be considered by the jury to be more offensive to the person addressed, however equable his temperament, if the facts on which the taunt is founded are true than it would be if they were not.